githedgehog/docs/docs/contribute/docs.md

 make serve
 ```

-Now you can open continuosly updated preview of your edits in browser at [http://127.0.0.1:8000](http://127.0.0.1:8000).
+Now you can open continuously updated preview of your edits in browser at [http://127.0.0.1:8000](http://127.0.0.1:8000).
 Pages will be automatically updated while you're editing.

 Additionally you can run